rich-murphey/gnu-graphics/README.md

 ## Acknowlegements

 Rich Murphey is the original author of GNU Graphics.
-He developed it to produce graphics for for his doctoral disseration.
+He developed it in 1990 to produce graphics for for his doctoral disseration.
-He wrote the the suite of commands, including graph, plot2tek, plot2ps, tek2plot, plot2fig, the C language API, the documentation, build, packaging and regression testing in 1990-1991 produce the graphics for his dissertation.
+He wrote the the suite of commands, including graph, plot2tek, plot2ps, tek2plot, plot2fig, the C language API, the documentation, build, packaging and regression testing.
 He assigned the copyright to the
 [Free Software Foundation](http://www.fsf.org/),
 and years later, it was later extended and renamed GNU Plotutils.